 Renewing a Green Card After an Arrest

 If you have any arrest, criminal offense (misdemeanor or felony), or past immigration violation, we always recommend that you speak to an immigration attorney before filing a green card renewal application.
-This information will likely be discovered during a routine background check.
+USCIS will likely discover this information during a routine background check.

 The way that immigration law treats certain offenses can change over time.
-What’s more, the current administration has given USCIS more latitude to deny applications.
-A minor state crime may be viewed more seriously in an immigration context.
+What’s more, immigration law may require more severe consequences than the state law.
 Some crimes are deportable.

 CitizenPath provides simple, affordable, step-by-step guidance through USCIS immigration applications.
 Individuals, attorneys and non-profits use the service on desktop or mobile device to prepare immigration forms accurately, avoiding costly delays.
-CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will accept the application or petition.
-We provide support for the Citizenship Application (Form N-400), Green Card Renewal (Form I-90), and several other USCIS forms.
+CitizenPath allows users to try the service for free and provides a 100% money-back guarantee that USCIS will approve the application or petition.
+We provide support for Green Card Renewal (Form I-90), Naturalization Application (Form N-400), and several other immigration services.